marcb1387/reports/README.md

 Running without any arguments will run the report with static images and no file/stops checks using the config.ini file information.

--a, --area allows to pass optional area, webhook, areanames or author.
+-a, --area allows to pass optional area, webhook, or author.
 If this is not used the config.ini defults will be used.

 **Example report**